TwistedFake06/markdown-viewer/README.md

 # Markdown Notes (iOS-friendly PWA)

-A lightweight, offline-first Markdown note app designed to work well on iOS Safari and as a “Add to Home Screen” web app.
+A lightweight, offline-first Markdown note app designed to work well on iOS Safari and as an “Add to Home Screen” web app.

 ## Features